 BREATHING BIOFEEDBACK.
 PROPER BREATHING PATTERN

-The depth and frequency of breathing also depend on the strength and endurance of the main respiratory muscles (diaphragm muscles, external and internal intercostal muscles).
-The better these muscles are developed, the more economically the respiratory system works, and the more its reserve capabilities.
-It is known that there is a correlation between the phase of the respiratory cycle and the heart rate.
-This phenomenon is called respiratory sinus arrhythmia (RSA).
+The depth and frequency of breathing also depend on the strength and endurance of the primary respiratory muscles (diaphragm muscles, external and internal intercostal muscles).
+The respiratory system operates more efficiently as these muscles develop, enhancing its reserve capabilities.
+A clear correlation exists between the respiratory cycle phase and heart rate, a phenomenon known as respiratory sinus arrhythmia (RSA).
 Inhalation causes suppression of the vagus nerve and acceleration of the heart rhythm, and exhalation irritates the vagus nerve and deceleration cardiac activity.

 There is a determined dependence between mental activity and respiratory sinus arrhythmia.
 Mental stresses usually cause an inhibitory effect on the centers of the vagus nerve.
-For example, when resting after mental fatigue, the respiratory arrhythmia is most pronounced; and vice versa, in a wakeful state, with mental work or agitation, respiratory arrhythmia disappears.
+For example, when resting after mental fatigue, the respiratory arrhythmia is most pronounced; vice versa, in a wakeful state, respiratory arrhythmia disappears with mental work or agitation.
 Thus, the parasympathetic system plays a decisive role in the origin of this phenomenon.

 Two methods are used to quantify respiratory sinus arrhythmia (RSA):